ktoso/scala-types-of-types/_includes/all.md

 *Scala allows us to have **Dynamic Types**, right inside of a Staticly/Strictly Typed language!* Which is why I was considering to skip it, and leave a separate place for it's description - as it's basically "hacking around" all the descriptions you've seen above ;-) Let's see it in action though, and how it fits into the Scala Type-ecosystem.

 Imagine a class `JsonObject` which contains arbitrary JSON data.
 Let's have methods, matching the keys of this JSON object, which would return an `Option[JValue]`, where a JValue can be another `JObject`, `JArray` or `JString` / `JNumber`.
-The usage would look like the example bellow.
+The usage would look like the example below.

 *But before that, remember to enable this language feature in the given file (or REPL) via importing it.*
 There are a few features (like the experimental macros for example) that need to be explicitly imported in a file to be enabled.
 If you want to know more about these features, take a look at the [`scala.language`](http://www.scala-lang.org/api/current/index.html#scala.language$) object or read the Scala Improvement Process 18 document ([SIP-18](https://docs.google.com/document/d/1nlkvpoIRkx7at1qJEZafJwthZ3GeIklTFhqmXMvTX9Q/edit)).